SBA Community Advantage Loans: How Do They Work?

 - Your business vision and growth plan, including cash flow projections

-Need help finding an SBA approved community lender?
+Need help finding an SBA lender before you submit your loan application?
 The SBA offers an easy-to-use Lender Match tool.
 Simply click on the link and fill out the required forms.

 Conclusion: Remember That SBA Loans Aren’t Your Only Option

 The SBA is a great resource for small business owners.
 They offer a variety of resources besides financing, so make sure you thoroughly peruse their website and consider your financing needs.

 Not everyone will qualify for a Community Advantage Loan, however.
 Even among those that do, not everyone will be approved after applying for a loan from the SBA.

 Even if you’re approved, the funding might not be enough to satisfy your needs.
 Fortunately, there are a variety of other business financing options available.
 Traditional small business loans, merchant cash advances, and credit cards are some of the more popular options.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.